Code-Institute-Submissions/mariamar95-ms4_FebResub/README.md

     - **Allow coupons to be accepted in the checkout**: This is a way to increase sales by offering discounted price to customers.
 For example offering a discount to a registered user that has not placed any orders to motivate them or reward a repeated customer.
     - **Subscription**: Give users the option to subscribe, paying a monthly fee and getting a free print every month.
     - **Implement Social login/register**: Give users the option to register and login using their social accounts.
+    - - **Add Sizes**: Give users the option to chose the size of the print which will affect the price of the product.
+This is a function that I wanted to add on the project but run out of time.

 [Back to top](#Table-of-contents)